The Progress Economy

-Position your target Seeker(s) and your proposition(s) on the proposition continuum – then innovate to close the gap.
-Or, deliberately slide along the continuum to explore new proposals, new resource mixes, and new target Seekers.
+The positions tells us a lot about non-functional and contextual progress, progress hurdles and successful resource mixes.
+Understand the position of your Seeker and your proposition on the proposition continuum – innovate to close the gap, or, slide along the continuum to explore new proposals, new resource mixes, and new target Seekers.

 What we’re thinking